 Apple Watch SE 2 – what is known

-It is widely expected we will get an Apple Watch SE 2 model this year.
+It is also widely expected we will get an Apple Watch SE 2 model this year.
 Its predecessor was released back in September 2020 as a version for those on a budget, as a mid-level option.
 The device borrows a lot from the Apple Watch Series 6 but omits some of its functions such as SpO2 and ECG.
 It also doesn’t support the always-on display option.

 The fact that we didn’t see an SE 2 model in 2021 should come as no surprise.
 With the coronavirus crisis, supply chain disruptions, energy shortages in certain countries and other factors – it was not a normal year.
 But Mark Gurman from Bloomberg expects that we will see Watch SE 2 in September 2022 with a slightly tweaked design and a boost in health features as compared to its predecessor.